 Smoked bottom round

-Mike Haven is new to commercial barbecue, but is learning fast.
+Mike Havens is new to commercial barbecue, but is learning fast.
 His attitude toward his craft is that of someone seeking constant improvement.
 He has a good foundation here at this tiny barbecue joint/cattle equipment museum.
 They’re already serving some of the better barbecue in the Pandhandle along with Tyler’s Barbeque just a couple miles up the road, and my guess is it will just keep getting better.